Victor Barker: Bankruptcy, prison and later life

 Later, he wrote about his life several times in popular newspapers and magazines.
 As Colonel Barker, he appeared in a Blackpool sideshow called "On a Strange Honeymoon" in the 1930s.

 Death

-He died in obscurity, under the name Geoffrey Norton, on 18 February 1960.
+Barker died in obscurity, under the name Geoffrey Norton, on 18 February 1960.
 The probate notice refers to Lillias Irma Valerie Arkell-Smith or Geoffrey Norton, married woman, with an address in Kessingland, Suffolk.

 Legacy

 D. H. Lawrence, in the essay "A Propos of Lady Chatterley's Lover" (1929), described Barker as having "married a wife and lived five years with her in 'conjugal happiness'.
 And the poor wife thought all the time that she was married normally and happily to a real husband!", and stated that this was a tragic example of what could happen when women were ignorant of how sexual intercourse works.

 The story of the many lives of Barker is told in Colonel Barker's Monstrous Regiment by Rose Collis, Virago 2001.

 Brighton Museum and History Centre marked his life during February 2006, as part of England's LGBT month's celebrations.

 "The Perfect Gentleman", one of the Queers: Eight Monologues (2017), curated by Mark Gatiss, was based on Barker.

 In Female Masculinity (1998), Jack Halberstam writes that Barker represented "the beginning of the emergence of a transsexual identity."